TheNamesLua/animthing/README.md

 # Ez-Animation-Loader V2.0
-Easily load, play, and stop animations.
+Easily load, play, adjust, and stop animations.

 # 2.0 Features
 - You can now adjust an animations speed
 - Cleaned up code

-This is a basic module that I made to clean up your code when importing, loading, and stopping animations easier.
+This is a basic module that I made to clean up your code and to make importing, loading, adjusting, and stopping animations easier.

 !Avoid having duplicate animation names!